lyteword/chspurgeon-tod/volume-2/psalm-41.md

 **Verse 12.** This text reveals the insignia of those whom grace has distinguished.

-1\.Their integrity is manifest.
+1\.
+Their integrity is manifest.

-2\.Their character is divinely sustained.
+2\.
+Their character is divinely sustained.

-3\.They dwell in the favour of God.
+3\.
+They dwell in the favour of God.

-4\.Their position is stable and continues.
+4\.
+Their position is stable and continues.

-5\.Their eternal future is secure.
+5\.
+Their eternal future is secure.

 **Verse 13.**

-1\.The object of praise—Jehovah, the covenant God.
+1\.
+The object of praise—Jehovah, the covenant God.

-2\.The nature of the praise—without beginning or end.
+2\.
+The nature of the praise—without beginning or end.

-3\.Our participation in the praise—"Amen and Amen."
+3\.
+Our participation in the praise—"Amen and Amen."

 The ancient rabbins saw in the Five Books of the Psalter the image of the Five Books of the Law.
 This way of looking on the Psalms as a second Pentateuch, the echo of the first, passed over into the Christian church, and found favour with some early fathers.
 It has commended itself to the acceptance of good recent expositors, like Dr. Delitzsch, who calls the Psalter "the congregation's five fold word to the Lord, even as the *Thora* (the Law) is the Lord's five fold word to the Congregation."
-This mat be mere fancy, but its existence from ancient times shows that the five fold division attracted early notice. *William Binnie, D.D.*
+This mat be mere fancy, but its existence from ancient times shows that the five fold division attracted early notice. *William Binnie, D. D.*

-God presented Israel with the Law, a Pentateuch, and grateful Israel responded with a Psalter, a Pentateuch of praise. *F.L.K.*
+God presented Israel with the Law, a Pentateuch, and grateful Israel responded with a Psalter, a Pentateuch of praise. *F. L. K.*

 ## Works Upon The Forty-First Psalm

 "David's Evidence; or, the Assurance of God's Love: declared in seven Sermons upon the three last verses of the Forty-first Psalme.
 By WILLIAM BURTON.
 Minister of the Word at Reading in Berkshire...1602."
 4to.

 The ancient Rabbins saw in the Five Books of the Psalter the image of the Five Books of the Law.
 This way of looking at the Psalms as a second Pentateuch, the echo of the first, passed over into the Christian church, and found favour with some early fathers.
 It has commended itself to the acceptance of good recent expositors, like Dr. Delitzsch, who calls the Psalter "the congregation's five fold word to the Lord, even as the *Thora* (the Law) is the Lord's five fold word to the Congregation."
-This mat be mere fancy, but its existence from ancient times shows that the five fold division attracted early notice. *William Binnie, D.D.*
+This mat be mere fancy, but its existence from ancient times shows that the five fold division attracted early notice. *William Binnie, D. D.*

 God presented Israel with the Law, a Pentateuch, and grateful Israel responded with s Psalter, a Pentateuch of praise, in acknowledgment of the divine gift. *J. L. K.*